Community Health Leaders

-In order to stay up to date on the latest treatments, drug discovery, clinical studies, and how to cope with skin cancer every day, SkinCancer.net brings you frequent articles, blogs, opinions, and advice from leading patient advocates and professional medical experts.
+In order to stay up to date on the latest treatments, drug discovery, clinical studies, and how to cope with skin cancer every day, SkinCancer.net brings you frequent articles, blogs, opinions, and advice from health leaders and professional medical experts.

 Judy Cloud was first diagnosed with skin cancer in 1995 and has since had multiple surgeries to treat areas of basal cell carcinoma and squamous cell carcinoma.
 In 2015, after an extensive surgery to remove 23 cancerous spots, Judy made a Facebook post detailing her surgery and recovery in hopes of preventing others from having to go through a similar experience.
 The Facebook post was shared globally and was then published by numerous media outlets.
 Read more.